AliElSaleh/RiftBuild/README.md

 [Link](https://mesonbuild.com/Windows-module.html#compile_resources)

+meson doesnt have a way to specify icons, so instead they give you this pile of shit

-all this bullshit just to say you wanna compile an rc file 🤦
+all this bullshit just to say you wanna compile an rc file... 🤦

 with riftbuild, you don't need to say anything, they're treated as regular source files